Mammoplasty General Information And Treatment Options

 The main cause of enlarged breasts can be found in the genes, although there is a small portion of patients who develop enlarged breasts due to adipose fat.
 The surgical procedure executed to reduce the size of the breast can therefore be dependent on the specific cause.

-The breast reduction procedure is subject to the volume of the breast tissues that need to be removed.
+The breast reduction procedure is subject to the volume of the breast tissue that needs to be removed.
 These breast tissues can be of a glandular, adipose, or skin nature.
 To determine the procedure, the surgeon needs to evaluate the Pseudoptosis, more specifically the sagging of the inferior pole of the breast.

 Pseudoptosis can be divided into three grades: